pseudomuto/protoc-gen-doc/README.md

 ### Windows
 On windows, it's easiest to just use the [ZIP distribution][release_zip].
-If you want to build yourself, start a Qt/MSVC command prompt and set `PROTOBUF_PREFIX` to the path where you built the Protocol Buffers library, then run
+If you want to build yourself, start a Qt/MSVC command prompt, load `vcvarsall.bat` and set `PROTOBUF_PREFIX` to the path where you built the Protocol Buffers library.
+Then run

     qmake
     nmake